italic-r/mirsdrapi-rsp-sys/README.md

-This Rust crate provides a thin wrapper for the official SDRplay libraries for controlling SDRplay software-defined radios, namely RSP1, RSP1a, RSP2, RSP2pro, RSPduo.
+This Rust crate provides a thin wrapper for the official SDRplay libraries for controlling SDRplay software-defined radios, namely RSP1, RSP1a, RSP2, RSP2pro, RSPduo (single-tuner mode).
 These bindings are created using `bindgen` and the provided header.

 #### Dependencies